StewAlexander-com/NetVendor/README.md

 NetVendor is a Python tool designed specifically for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of all devices on their network.
 It processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network routers and switches to provide detailed insights into your network's composition.

 ## Quick Navigation
-- 🚀 [Getting Started](#getting-started) - Installatioto analyze and visualize the vendor distribution of networking devices (routers and switches) in their infrastructure.
-It processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network devices to provide detailed insights into your network's composin and setup
+- 🚀 [Getting Started](#getting-started) - This app processes MAC address tables and IP ARP data from Cisco, HP/Aruba, and other network devices to provide detailed insights into your network's compoistion and setup
 - 📋 [Features](#features) - What NetVendor can do
 - 📖 [Usage Guide](#usage) - How to use the tool
 - 📥 [Input/Output](#input) - File formats and results